lwfinger/rtl8723bu/README.md

 sudo make install
 sudo modprobe -v 8723bu
 ```
+This driver can not work with the standard driver rtl8xxxu, thus you need to blacklist it.
+Run the following command
+...
+sudo nano /etc/modprobe.d/50-rtl8xxxu.conf
+...
+Add a single line: blacklist rtl8xxxu
+...
 ## Automatic install using DKMS
 If you don't want to worry about building/installing driver after kernel update, use this scenario.
 For Ubuntu/Debian install DKMS package using command `sudo apt install dkms`.